milgradesec/doh-cache-worker/README.md

 ## How it Works

-`doh-cache` converts a DoH POST request to a GET request and uses the Cache API to store the response in Cloudflare's cache.
+`doh-cache` transforms a DoH POST request to a DoH GET request and uses the Cache API to store the response in Cloudflare's cache.
+Drastically reducing response latency and server costs by using Cloudflare global network to serve cached responses.

 ## License